psychemedia/storytelling-notes/and-the-girl-played-on.md

 ## The leaves that hung but never grew

 *Based on Daniel Morden's retelling.
-There is a callback as the girl leaves the crossroads to the Nettle Spinner.*
+There is a callback to the Nettle Spinner as the girl leaves the crossroads.*

 Once there was a house, a happy house.
 A house that had known the sound of children playing in the gardens, and of chatter on the terrace.